Lucy Shimmers & the Prince of Peace: The Faith of a Child (Movie Review)

 If there was ever a character that so perfectly encapsulated the above quote, you would be hard-pressed to find a better example than precocious five-year-old Lucy Shimmers from the heart-warming and gut-wrenching 2020 film Lucy Shimmers and the Prince of Peace.

-Scarlett Diamond (Our Father’s Keeper), in her first major role, steals the spotlight and captures the audience’s heart in every one of her scenes.
+Scarlett Diamond (Our Father’s Keeper), in her first major role, steals the spotlight and captures the audience’s heart in every one of her scenes in the 87-minute G-rated film.
 Starring opposite of Diamond is Vincent Vargas (“Mayans M.C.”) as convict Edgar Ruiz.
 As unlikely a pairing as Lucy and Edgar are, they form a unique and special bond that will have you reaching for the tissues.

 Lucy is a spunky, vibrant child who sees and talks to her late Grandpa Jackson (Shawn Stevens, “Days of Our Lives”).
 She develops a nasty cough that turns into pneumonia, requiring her to go to the hospital where she is admitted.
 Regardless of her illness, she is determined to finish making her book by Christmas.
 The book has three characters: herself, Jesus, and a sad man she’s seen in her dreams.